 Some afternoons during the Feast, coach excursions will be offered for a per-person price.
 Payment for excursions will be made at the Feast site.

 Excursions will be planned to points of interest in the area including the medieval fortified city of Aigues-Mortes.
 Charlemagne erected a tower on the site in the 8th century to provide security to local fishermen.
-Monks ran salt-production operations in the area for centuries.
-But it was King Louis IX, who can lay claim to being the true father of Aigues-Mortes, and his new town grew to become one of the most important strategic ports on the Mediterranean and the launch point for the crusade to reclaim Jerusalem from Muslim aggressors.

 Aigues-Mortes